MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Canon/ApplyControlledOnBitString.md

 ---
-uid: Qdk.Microsoft.Quantum.Canon.ApplyControlledOnBitString
+uid: Qdk.Std.Canon.ApplyControlledOnBitString
 title: ApplyControlledOnBitString operation
-ms.date: 02/23/2024 12:00:00 AM
+ms.date: 11/01/2024 12:00:00 AM
 ms.topic: managed-reference
 qsharp.kind: operation
+qsharp.package: __Std__
-qsharp.namespace: Microsoft.Quantum.Canon
+qsharp.namespace: Std.Canon
 qsharp.name: ApplyControlledOnBitString
-qsharp.summary: Applies a unitary operation on the target, controlled on a state specified by a given bit mask.
+qsharp.summary: "Applies `oracle` on `target` when `controlRegister` is in the state specified by `bits`."
 ---

 # ApplyControlledOnBitString operation

-Namespace: Microsoft.Quantum.Canon
+Fully qualified name: Std.Canon.ApplyControlledOnBitString

 ```qsharp
 operation ApplyControlledOnBitString<'T>(bits : Bool[], oracle : ('T => Unit is Adj + Ctl), controlRegister : Qubit[], target : 'T) : Unit is Adj + Ctl
 ```

 ## Summary
+Applies `oracle` on `target` when `controlRegister` is in the state specified by `bits`.

+## Description
-Applies a unitary operation on the target, controlled on a state specified by a given bit mask.
+Applies a unitary operation `oracle` on the `target`, controlled on a state specified by a given bit mask `bits`.
+The bit at `bits[i]` corresponds to qubit at `controlRegister[i]`.
+The pattern given by `bits` may be shorter than `controlRegister`, in which case additional control qubits are ignored (that is, neither controlled on |0⟩ nor |1⟩).
+If `bits` is longer than `controlRegister`, an error is raised.

 ## Input
 ### bits